 Kohaku: You didn't know?
 There's a jinx that says people run during the ED in good anime!

 - The opening of the Ace Attorney anime has Phoenix-and then Maya, Larry, and Gumshoe-running down an (eventually) sunflower path during the daytime (it rains at one point, though).
 Edgeworth, on the other hand, is walking a leisurely pace on a snowing beach at night.

 - The ending of Active Raid has Liko doing this.
 This becomes creepy after the twist in episode 11, with the slightly unsettling Logos apple icon taking her place.
 Including the running (or bouncing).

 - Astro Boy, 1980s version, closing sequence.

-- In Baka and Test, Yuuji and Akihisa are both running away from some angry girls at the end of episode 13 in Season 2.
+- In Baka and Test: Summon the Beasts, Yuuji and Akihisa are both running away from some angry girls at the end of episode 13 in Season 2.
 The rest of the cast gradually chases after them as well.